someniatko/DoctrineRestDriver/README.md

         - Respond with HTTP code 200 if successful
         - Fill the response body with the read data

-## Setup
+# Installation

-Add the driver to your project by using composer:
+Add the driver to your project using composer:

 ```php
 composer require circle/doctrine-rest-driver